As the old saying goes, "A picture is worth a thousand words."

 PUBLISHED APRIL 07, 2019

 A RECENT STUDY BY MICROSOFT* says today's typical reader has a shorter attention span than a goldfish.
-That's right, in a world saturated with information, people have become notoriously picky about what's worthy of holding their interest.
-Failure to immediately engage the reader too often means a lost opporunity.
+In a world saturated with information, people have become notoriously picky about what's worthy of their interest.
+Failure to immediately engage the reader too often means a lost opportunity.

-Well-designed infographics help cut through the deluge of clutter by quickly communicating facts and statistics in visually compelling ways.
+Well-designed infographics help cut through clutter by quickly communicating facts and statistics in visually compelling ways.
 They can simplify a complicated story and transform an otherwise tedious subject into engaging, useful and memorable information.

-The ups and downs of stock prices make a great example of how complex information can be made visually intuitive and easy to understand.
+The ups and downs of stock prices are a great example of how complex information can be visually intuitive and easily understood.
 Simply listing figures in a table requires readers to carefully analyze and compare the numbers to identify trends.
 Alternately, plotting them onto a fever chart can bring life to those numbers and make their relevance more easily understood.

-Infographics also play a double role as artistic elements, and they attract reader attention in much the same way as photographs.
-A gray, visually intimidating article about facts and figures can be made more approachable by including an informative and attractive infographic.
+Infographics also play a double role as artistic elements, attracting the reader's attention in much the same way as photographs.
+An informative and attractive infographic can make a gray, visually intimidating article about facts and figures more approachable.

-This past winter, I created the following infographic on ice fishing safety for the Society of Conservation Information.
-Instead of writing an article on how thick ice must be to support anglers and equipment, I condensed it all into an easy-to-understand infographic.
+I created the following infographic on ice fishing safety this past winter for the Society of Conservation Information.
+Instead of writing an article on how thick ice must be to support anglers and equipment, I condensed it into an easy-to-understand infographic.
 In the two weeks after posting it to Facebook and Twitter, at least 220,000 people had seen or shared it when the Utah Division of Wildlife Resources used it.

 We're all familiar with basic pie charts and bar graphs, which are really just simple infographics.
 Exported directly from a spreadsheet, these graphics can be a bit rough.
 With a little help from a designer and Adobe Illustrator, those numbers can be converted into a work of art that will double and triple readership.